OpenBB-finance/OpenBB/website/content/sdk/crypto/candles/_index.md

         Title of graph, by default ""
     external_axes : Optional[List[plt.Axes]], optional
-        External axes (1 axis is expected in the list), by default None
+        External axes (1 axis is expected in the list), by default None yscale : str
+        Scaling for y axis.
+Either linear or log